 Memorable Things to do in Seychelles

-There are some incredible experiences to be had in this destination and here are our top choices that you will never forget.
+There are some incredible experiences to be had at this destination and here are our top choices that you will never forget.

 Step Into The History In Mahe

-The historical sites of the nation are focussed around the city of Victoria, the nation’s capital.
-You can visit old colonial homes, ancient planter houses, museums, catholic churches, Hindu temples and more.
+The historical sites of the nation are focused around the city of Victoria, the nation’s capital.
+You can visit old colonial homes, ancient planter houses, museums, catholic churches, Hindu temples, and more.

 There are three of the top sites that should not be missed in Mahé.
 The first is a fountain that was made for Queen Victoria in the year 1900 called ‘Jubilee De Diamond’ which is now a national monument.
 The second is the Seychelles Natural History Museum that is found inside an old colonial house.
 The museum takes you through the history of the settlement of Seychelles and its unique flora and fauna.
 And the last is the Jardin Du Roi Spice Garden.
 It is actually a museum and not a garden and is set in a reconstructed planters house from the 18th century.
 Here you can soak in a little history and culture and learn about the lives of slaves and colonists in the 18th and 18th centuries.

 The people of the island nation are Creole, the origin of which is a mixture of African and Malagasy (from Madagascar).
 Today, however, it has been mixed up with Chinese, French, English, and Indian culture.